m2mlight/m2mData/README.md

 a) Sensors:

-  // Store a single "value" of a sensor identified with "api_key"
+  // Store a single "value" of a sensor identified with "api_key" using http protocol

   void sendValue(char api_key[], float value);

+  // Store a single "value" of a sensor identified with "api_key" using mqtt protocol

+  void sendValueMqtt(char api_key[], float value);

   // Store coordinates values of a location sensor identified with "api_key"